gabrielraeder/back-end-projects/README.md

 <details>
   <summary> Docker to do list

-   - Project develop to learn how to orchestrate docker containers
+   - Project developed to learn how to orchestrate docker containers

   </summary>
   <a href=https://github.com/gabrielraeder/back-end-projects/tree/main/docker-todo-list>🔗 docker-todo-list</a>